Sengkang LRT line: Upgrades

 Plans to refurbish Sengkang station was announced in May 2018.
 The upgrades included expanding the LRT platform and installing new dual-speed escalators and a new lift to connect the platforms, concourse and mezzanine levels of the station.
 New signs and queue markings were introduced on the platform to indicate new stopping points for each of the four LRT routes plying the station.
 The refurbished LRT platforms began operations at the end of September 2024.

 On 5 February 2021, the LTA said they would purchase 17 two-car trains for the SPLRT, which were expected to be delivered from 2024 to 2027.
 The 3.5 ha Sengkang Depot would also be expanded to 11.1 ha to increase capacity and maintenance space for the new trains.
 The depot expansion also included two new reception tracks to reduce train launching time.
 In February 2022, the contract for the depot expansion was awarded to Sato Kogyo (S) Pte Ltd for S$157 million (US$ million), and the contract for the new fleet of trains was awarded to Mitsubishi Corporation for S$439 million (US$ million).
 The new trains entered service on 15 July 2025.
+As part of the depot expansion works, train service on the West Loop only operated in the Outer Loop from 19 April to 18 October 2026 to connect the two new reception tracks.
+Shuttle bus services were provided for affected commuters, and the Outer Loop only used two-car trains to maximise capacity.